-We all might have heard the word “Day Zero,” but what I want to specify here is the day on which Government has shut down all the water connections to homes and Corporations.
+Have you heard of “Day Zero,” ?
+It is the day on which Government shut down all the water connections provided to homes and corporations.
 Yes, this is exactly what happened to one of the most popular cities in the world- Cape Town.
 This has again turned the spotlights on to big metro cities like Bangalore.
 In a recent BBC report, it is claimed that Bangalore could be one of the cities to face the same fate if measures are not taken at this very moment.
 The fear became more evident when Bangalore Development Minister admitted that by 2031, availability of water per person would reduce to only 65% of what is actually prescribed by the Central Health and Environmental Engineering Organization.

 Reportedly Government will be taking steps to combat the situation.
 But what as citizens should we do?